civicboom/civicboom/docs/security.rst

   content only shows up to the creator and people the creator has allowed
-- Media (videos, photos, etc) are stored in Amazon S3; files are associated with a 256-bit key which you can only know if you access to the file
+- Media (videos, photos, etc) are stored in Amazon S3; files are associated with a pseudo-random 32 character key which you can only know if you access to the file (this essentially functions as a form of password; more advanced security could be put in place, but it would require a lot of developer time)
 - There is an event log / audit trail which shows who has edited what content, so if a user's account is broken into (eg they were using a weak password which got guessed) we can see what the attacker has done